Punktum-dk/epp-service-specification/README.md

 As described in the introduction, the existing commands, which are categorized as billable are not changed.
 Due to the change to the billing procedure however, the application/create operation is extended with a error scenario, for when the prepaid account does not have sufficient funds.

-The proposed error message is the following.
+The proposed error message is the following, quoted from [RFC:5730].

 > 2104    "Billing failure"
 >